 The oldest known bat species, Icaronycteris index, lived in the early Eocene Epoch, about 52.2 million years ago.
 Other fossil evidence points to an ancestor (that’s also shared by humans) dating back 80 million years.
 As you can see above, bat fossils show a creature not very different from the bats of today.

-Myths, be gone with you!
+Myths, be gone!

 Bats stay quietly hidden by day and come out at night to silently skim the nighttime sky, which makes them mysterious and seem dangerous.
 But, here are the facts: